 Christmas on Honeysuckle Lane – HMM – 2 hours and 0 minutes

 Emma hasn’t been home for years.
 This year she has come to celebrate the holidays at her parents’ house for the last time.
-Now that both are gone, Emma and her siblings, Andie and Daniel, have to get items appraised and sale the home.
+Now that both are gone, Emma and her siblings, Andie and Daniel, have to get items appraised and sell the home.
 None of them want to get rid of the house, but it is just too much responsibility for one person.
 Dr. Shelby shops for a Christmas wreath just 6 days before Christmas.
 When the owner suggests Dr. Shelby buy the one designed my Emma’s mother, he declines because of the colors.
-Emma is instantly insulted becasue blue has been a family holiday color their entire lives.
+Emma is instantly insulted because blue has been a family holiday color their entire lives.
 Emma buys the wreath and gives Dr. Shelby a dirty look.
 The moment Emma is home, she bombarded with the family’s annual holiday party.
 Emma was not in the mood to deal with questions about her life in New York, her boyfriend Ian, or her family’s property.
 She tries to avoid some partygoers like the plague.
-Andie tells Emma she needs to face things head on.
-So Daniel puts them in charge of appraising items in their parents home to sale.
-When the women learn the local antique shop is close, a waitress suggests another firm.
+Andie tells Emma she needs to face things head-on.
+So Daniel puts them in charge of appraising items in their parents’ home to sell.
+When the women learn the local antique shop is closed, a waitress suggests another firm.
 The firm is owned and operated by Dr. Shelby.
 It’s is a bumpy start but Dr. Shelby and Emma get to business.
 The first item he appraises is a desk with secret compartments.
 In one of the compartments, Emma finds love letters written to her mother but not from her father.
 She is stunned, to say the least.
 Emma is determined to find the truth about her parents’ love story and the letters.
 But that’s not all she finds.

 Based on the book The House on Honeysuckle Lane by Mary McDonough, this isn’t the mystery you believe it will be (FTC Affiliate Disclaimer).
 Most HMM mysteries keep you fully engaged with multiple suspects and a twist ending.
 This ‘mystery’ is just an old story to uncover.
 While the average Hallmark fan will be happy, the avid HMM fan will not.
 Midway through the story, it feels like the mystery of the letters is forgotten for the sake of the love story.
 This movie just isn’t compelling and can be skipped.